-There are some things you can do on your own to help balance your hormones, such as changing up your diet.
+There are some things you can do on your own that can help balance your hormones, such as changing up your diet.
 Read on to learn how the foods you eat can improve your hormonal health—and your overall health.

 The hormones behind weight gain

-Leptin and ghrelin (a.k.a. the "hunger hormones"): These are the hormones that control your appetite.
-According to a recent study published in the American Journal of Physiology, dietary fish oil can regulate leptin, improving your sensitivity to it and getting your appetite suppressor back in action.
-Eating protein at every meal, especially breakfast, can help reduce your ghrelin levels so you avoid overeating.
-Try eggs, stir-fried tofu or Greek yogurt.
+Leptin and ghrelin (a.k.a. the "hunger hormones"): These hormones suppress and trigger your appetite.
+People who are overweight or obese usually have high levels of leptin.
+By eating anti-inflammatory foods—like fatty fish, nuts and leafy greens—you can improve your sensitivity to leptin, and get your appetite suppressor back in action.
+As for ghrelin, eating protein at every meal, especially breakfast, can help reduce your ghrelin levels so you avoid overeating.

 Thyroid hormones: These hormones control the speed of your metabolism.
-If your levels are too low, you might have an underactive thyroid, which causes your metabolism to slow down.
+When the levels are too low, you might have an underactive thyroid, which causes your metabolism to slow down.
 In this case, you want to make sure you have enough iodine in your diet, which can be found in seaweed and eggs.

 Estrogen: This female sex hormone can cause changes in weight, especially for premenopausal women.
 What can help?
 Vegetables like broccoli and cauliflower, as well as flaxseed, have been shown to be good for balancing estrogen.